AngeloJacobo/RISC-V/README.md

  - `[BASEREG]` pertains to write access to base register
  - `[MEMORY]` for write access to memory data.

-After executing all instructions, the state of the 32 base registers and memory data are displayed:
+After executing all instructions, the state of the 32 base registers and relevant memory data are displayed:
 ```

 Start executing instructions......